Last Updated: September 4, 2023

 From that perspective, almost all of you need to be engaged in nonprofit board development of some type every few months.

-This might apply to young people, minorities, newcomers, women, men, or whoever in your community is less likely to be active.
+This might apply to young people, minorities, newcomers, women, men, clients of your organization's services, immigrants, or whoever in your community is less likely to be active.
 But these new folks will need some training.

 A common method of developing new leaders is by giving them a minor leadership role, or a major one if you're desperate for a warm body, and giving them a little extra advice, support, and assistance along the way.